 - arranging insurance cover for clients with the insurance provider

 - keeping records

-- preparing reports
+- preparing reports for insurance underwriters

 - undertaking general administrative duties

 - marketing services

 - Insurance or reinsurance companies

 Vacancies are advertised by recruitment agencies and careers services, in local and national newspapers, publications such as The Financial Times and the Insurance Times, plus their online equivalents.
 Many national insurance brokers operate structured graduate training schemes – for these early applications are essential.